k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

   ![bulk example2](images/seq_bulk_edit_cust_id_example2.png)

-- Close the Search window (click the X on the Search box) and edit the bulk: add the CUSTOMER_ID Sequence to this bulk and click the *Submit & Clear bulk* button.
+- Close the Search window (click the X on the Search box) and edit the bulk: Add the CUSTOMER_ID Sequence to this bulk and click the *Submit & Clear bulk* button.

   ![bulk](images/seq_bulk_edit_cust_id_example3.png)

 - The CUSTOMER_ID Sequence is added to all the bulk's fields and the bulk is cleared.

-- Now you can repeat these steps for additional Sequences (CONRTACT_ID for example).
+- You can now repeat these steps for additional Sequences (such as CONRTACT_ID).

-Click [here](/articles/39_fabric_catalog/catalog_app/14_2_bulk_edit.md) for additional instructions on how to edit a bulk in the Catalog.
+Click [here](/articles/39_fabric_catalog/catalog_app/14_2_bulk_edit.md) for additional instructions on how to edit a bulk of entities in the Catalog.

 ### III.
 TDM Implementation Changes